Apple's Tim Cook say Facebook failed to regulate itself

 "I think the best regulation is no regulation, is self-regulation," Cook said.
 "However, I think we're beyond that here."

-Cook spoke to MSNBC's Chris Hayes and Recode's Kara Swisher in an interview set to air next week.
+Cook spoke to MSNBC's Chris Hayes and Recode's Kara Swisher in a collaborative interview set to air next week.
 Several snippets of the interview were disclosed Wednesday by Recode.

 Facebook has faced a spiraling scandal for more than a week since The Guardian and The New York Times published accounts of how Cambridge Analytica, a digital consultancy hired by the Trump presidential campaign, improperly mined personal details from millions of Facebook users without their permission.